openwdl/wdl/modules/SPEC.md

 ## Module Directory Layout

 A module is a directory containing a `module.json` manifest at its root and one or more `.wdl` files.
 There is no additional organizational construct—no workspace type, no grouping file, no hierarchy requirement.
+This specification defines the logical module tree that engines consume; archive formats for distributing that tree, such as zipped module bundles, are intentionally left to future tooling as long as they materialize the same files and metadata.

 Each dependency declared by a consumer points to exactly one module folder: the directory containing that module's `module.json`.
 A repository may host a single module at its root or several modules in distinct subdirectories, but a single dependency entry never resolves to more than one module.
 To consume multiple modules from the same repository, declare each as its own dependency, distinguished by the `path` field (see [Path within a Repository](#path-within-a-repository)).